 But they're starting to because they're being forced to do their job because it's such an embarrassment.

-And they're not gonna say I'm sorry.
+And they're not going to say, I'm sorry.

-I know Hannity was right about the election about Obama and about this.
+I know Hannity was right about the election, about Obama, and about this.

-We just want to say, Oh, you want to hear something funny?
+We just want to say, oh, you want to hear something funny?

 Apparently, 60 Minutes is looking for me to do a feature of me.